-On November 16, 2009, we entered into a new definitive agreement for the sale of all patents, rights, and data associated with our remaining legacy pharmaceutical assets for 350,000 Euros, and a revenue sharing arrangement to pay up to 2,000,000 Euros to the Company should such legacy pharmaceutical assets ever be commercialized.
-This transaction was completed on December 22, 2009.
-In connection with the sale, the Company has recognized a gain of \$3,298,511, consisting of cash received of \$518,655, the assumption of research and development obligations with a carrying value of \$2,758,350, and the assumption of accounts payable of \$21,506.
-If such legacy pharmaceutical assets were ever commercialized by the buyer, the entire transaction would be valued at 4.2 million Euros (as of the date of the sale).
+On December 22, 2009, we sold all patents, rights, and data associated with our legacy pharmaceutical assets for 350,000 Euros and a revenue sharing arrangement that could pay up to 2,000,000 Euros should such legacy pharmaceutical assets ever be commercialized by the buyer.
+In connection with the sale, the Company recognized a gain of \$3,298,511, consisting of cash received of \$518,655, the assumption of research and development obligations with a carrying value of \$2,758,350, and the assumption of accounts payable of \$21,506.
+If such legacy pharmaceutical assets are ever commercialized by the buyer, the entire transaction would be valued at 4.2 million Euros (as of the date of the sale).
 Although we are hopeful that the legacy pharmaceutical assets will be commercialized, no assurance can be given if or when any additional cash will be provided to the Company from the pharmaceutical assets that we sold.
 We will continue to maintain a security interest in such assets until the final 2,000,000 Euro payment is made, if ever.
-Cash proceeds received on December 22, 2009, in connection with the sale of the legacy pharmaceutical assets were used to finance our immediate working capital needs and to retire certain limited historic liabilities.
+Cash proceeds received on December 22, 2009, in connection with the sale of the legacy pharmaceutical assets of the legacy pharmaceutical assets, were used to finance our immediate working capital needs and to retire certain limited historic liabilities.

 To date, we have funded our operations from loans we have obtained, from the proceeds of the sale of equity and debt securities of the Company, and from the management fees we have received from commercial clients and GCE Mexico I, LLC.
 Recently we have also commenced generating cash from Jatropha related consulting services that we currently provide to third parties.
-We anticipate that we will continue to generate such consulting services in the near term, and that such consulting fees fund our immediate, short-term working capital needs.
-However, we do not have sufficient cash in hand to continue our current operations through the end of the fiscal year and we may need to raise funds in the future in order to continue to operate.
-In addition, our business plan calls for significant infusion of additional capital to establish additional Jatropha farms in Mexico and other locations.
-Because of our negative working capital position, we currently do not have the funds necessary to acquire and cultivate additional farms.
+We anticipate that we will continue to generate such consulting services in the near term, and that such consulting fees will fund our immediate, short-term working capital needs.
+However, we do not have any long-term consulting agreements in place, nor do we have sufficient cash in hand to continue our current operations through the next twelve months.
+Accordingly, we may need to raise funds in the future in order to continue to operate.
+Although we anticipated that revenues from our Jatropha farms in Mexico will significantly increase in 2011 and thereafter, net cash generated from those operations will first have to be used to repay the capital contributed by the Investors (plus their preferred return), for a combined total of \$9,212,861 as of September 30, 2010.
+As a result, the improved operations of the Mexico farms will not produce short-term cash for this Company that we can use for working capital purposes or for additional Jatropha farms.
+In addition, our business plan calls for significant infusion of additional capital to establish additional Jatropha farms that are owned for our own account in Mexico and other locations.
+Because of our negative working capital position, we currently do not have the funds necessary to acquire and cultivate additional farms for our own account.
 Accordingly, in order to increase our farm ownership and operations, we will have to obtain significant additional capital through the sale of equity and/or debt securities, the forward sale of Jatropha oil and carbon offset credits, and from other financing activities, such as strategic partnerships and joint ventures.
-The formation and funding of the GCE Mexico I, LLC was the first of a series of planned transactions to expand our Jatropha operations.
-Under GCE Mexico I, LLC, our 5,150-acre farm in Tizimin, Mexico was recently expanded by the acquisition of approximately 3,700 additional acres.
+The formation and funding of the GCE Mexico